Migration trends (1/)

 How much money emigrants send home?

-In 2021 financial transfers to Lithuania from private persons living abroad amounted to 658,2 million EUR and equalled to 1,3 percent of GDP.
+In 2023, financial transfers to Lithuania from private persons living abroad amounted to 903.26 million EUR and equalled to 1.4% of Lithuania’s GDP.
+In comparison, 1.65 billion EUR from the country’s budget were designated for defence and 1.53 billion EUR for health care in 2022.

 Read more